 Think Twice About Applying If You Cannot Prove “Extreme Hardship”

-The provisional waiver is a great step forward in reducing the time burden that many U.S. citizens face before their qualifying relatives can receive green cards.
+The provisional waiver is a great step forward in reducing the time burden that many U.S. citizens and lawful permanent residents face before their qualifying relatives can receive green cards.
 However, it will not provide lawful status, employment authorization, protection from deportation, nor the automatic approval of a green card.
 For that reason, you should check to make sure you meet all the requirements before you spend the time and money necessary to apply for the new stateside waiver only to possibly have it denied.

-The only difference between the original application for a waiver of inadmissibility (using Form I-601) and this new, provisional waiver is that you will receive a decision before you need to leave the United States for your interview at a consulate abroad.
+The only difference between the original application for a waiver of inadmissibility (using Form I-601) and the provisional waiver is that you will receive a decision before you need to leave the United States for your interview at a consulate abroad.
 Just like with an I-601 waiver, you will still need to submit a considerable amount of evidence to prove that a waiver should be granted due to the “extreme hardship” that your U.S. citizen spouse or parent would face if your case was denied.
 An immigration attorney can help you to assemble a convincing application package for USCIS, but if you doubt that you can prove extreme hardship, you may want to hold off providing personal information to USCIS until you have the necessary evidence.
 To learn more about what qualifies as extreme hardship, see, “What Are the Chances that My I-601 Waiver Will Be Granted?”